Driving to La Tania

 Other Stuff

-BUT, remember you can just jump in the car and ski anywhere, anytime - traveling when you want to.
+HOWEVER, remember you can just jump in the car and ski anywhere, anytime - traveling when you want to.
 There's no luggage restrictions, airport parking, waiting around, check in queues, security headaches, flight delays, transfer hassles plus the chance to bring loads of booze back and stopping on the way over or back to see some of the "real" France.
-Once you've sorted a trip the first time, the second trip is just like nipping down the road.....
+Once you've sorted a trip the first time, the second trip is just like nipping down the road...

 Useful Links